 - 4 large eggs, hard boiled and small chopped

-- 1 1/2 to 2 tbsp white part of spring onion, small chopped
+- 1 ½ to 2 tablespoon white part of spring onion, small chopped

 - salt and pepper to taste

-- 1 to 2 tbsp green part of spring onion, small chopped
+- 1 to 2 tablespoon green part of spring onion, small chopped

 - Remove from the stove and drain the water out of the pan completely.
-Pour the cooked potatoes in a large sealable container and gently push them to the edges as much as possible to cool without cooking further.
+Pour the cooked potatoes in a large sealable container (but don't put the lid on yet) and gently push them to the edges as much as possible to cool without cooking further.

 - Add the rest of the mayonnaise/mustard mixture (or to the texture you like) along with a couple of pinches of salt and pepper and gently stir until potatoes are coated.
 Put a lid on the container and refrigerate at least one hour before serving (the colder, the better).